Meet the Officers

 Shairee Arora - President

-Shairee (she/her) is a junior and International Baccalaureate candidate at Richard Montgomery High School.
-Last year, Shairee served as the MCR Secretary and is excited for her second year as an Officer.
-This is Shairee’s 6th year in student government and throughout her time in MCJC and MCR, she has worked hard to make student advocacy more accessible and get more students involved.
-As Secretary last year, Shairee is proud of working with her fellow officers to introduce MCR’s Advocacy Task Forces as well as utilize the online platform to expand MCR’s outreach and accessibility.
+Shairee (she/her) is a senior and International Baccalaureate candidate at Richard Montgomery High School.
+This is Shairee’s second year as President and third year as an Officer.
+During her 7 years of involvement in student government, Shairee has worked hard to make student advocacy more accessible and get more students involved.
+As President last year, Shairee is proud of spearheading the return to in-person and hybrid executive board meetings and helping coordinate the first-ever MCR federal advocacy week.

-In her free time, Shairee loves to play piano, volunteer on political campaigns, and is a part of her school’s mock trial team.
-In the future, Shairee plans on studying psychology or business in college before heading to law school.
+In her free time, Shairee loves to play piano, hang out with her friends, and be a part of her school’s mock trial team.
+In the future, Shairee plans on studying business in college before heading to law school.

 Michelle (she/her) is a senior and International Baccalaureate candidate at Richard Montgomery High School.
 She has been involved in student advocacy for seven years, and started out in MCR as a Legislative Affairs Deputy before becoming Chief of Staff for the Policy departments.
 Last year, she single-handedly coordinated MCR's very first Capitol Hill Advocacy Week, allowing student advocates to meet with and lobby their federal representatives for student issues nationwide.

 This year, Michelle is excited to expand MCR's advocacy and policy initiatives, as well as continue outreach to all students.
 She plans to spearhead the implementation of MCR's Leadership Academy and work more closely with other advocacy organizations in the county, creating a unified voice for MCPS students.